Grizzly Bluff School

 The Grizzly Bluff School was an historic school in the farm fields outside Ferndale, California.
 Students came from the surrounding Eel River valley to attend a one-room school earlier than the construction of the first known school building.

 Tom Dix and John Davenport built the current building in 1871, and the ornamental windbreak was planted in 1878.
 In the 1880s, the building was moved away from the road and placed on a new foundation.

 In 1900, more space was needed to support a large number of students and the old Presbyterian Church nearby was converted to schoolrooms.
 By 1976, the school continued only grades one through four.
-Students from fifth and attended Ferndale Elementary School.
+Students from fifth grade attended Ferndale Elementary School.
 Grizzly Bluff School closed its doors for the last time on 30 June 30, 1989.